Pierre-Angelo/Projet-NAS/README.md

 This is optional and you can leave empty brackets if you do not wish to set weighted links.

 ### Border, Non-Border routers and BGP
-If it is a non border router (not connected to any external AS), set the broder field as it follows:
+If it is a non-border router (not connected to any external AS), set the border field as following:
 ```json
    {
       //...